rayo1uo/karmada/pkg/scheduler/internal/queue/issue.md

 **How to reproduce it (as minimally and precisely as possible)**:

+We can assume a test case:

+1. Create a high-priority Binding A that fails scheduling and enters backoffQ with a long backoff duration (e.g., 10s).
+2. Create a low-priority Binding B that fails scheduling and enters backoffQ with a short backoff duration (e.g., 1s).
+3. Because A has higher priority, it will be at the top of backoffQ.
+4. Wait for 2 seconds.
+Binding B is ready to retry, but flushBackoffQCompleted checks A, sees it's not ready, and stops.
+Binding B is blocked until A is ready.

 **Anything else we need to know?**:

+We should implement a Less function for `backoffQ` that compares the backoff expiry time of two bindings.

 **Environment**:
 - Karmada version: